LEARN

 Colour Adult:

 C.v. vasa: Male-grey/black, more grey on upperparts; grey undertail coverts, shafts of feathers streaked black; outer webs of primary feathers blue/grey; brown/black tail, grey underneath.
-Bill pink/horn coloured.
+Beak pink/horn coloured.
 Lores and eye ring bare and pink/white.
 Eye dark brown.
 Female-as in male but when breeding loses feathers from head to reveal yellow/orange skin.

 C.v. comorensis: Both adults paler in colour; brown tinged underparts; undertail coverts grey/brown with shafts streaked darker; smaller in size.